 The result was that the collocated structure scaled much better than the distributed one!
 Imagine in one method in your application you may be invoking a couple of EJBs.
 If you load balance on every one of those EJBs, you're going to end up with instances of your application spread out across the multiple server instances.
 As a result, you're going to have a lot of server-to-server cross talk that's unnecessary.
 And more, if your method is under a transaction, your transaction boundary will include many server instances which will impact performance heavily.

-resources and services
+Shared resources and services

 In Java EE clustering systems servicing concurrent requests, scalable performance is limited by the number of operations which must utilize any shared resource that does not exhibit linear scalability.
 Database servers, JNDI trees, LDAP Servers, and external file systems can be shared by the nodes in the cluster.